radrow/ddtrace/SCENARIOS.md

 %%% - `{wait, X}` waits for `X` miliseconds
 %%% - `{wait, X, Y}` waits randomly between `X` and `Y` miliseconds
 %%% - `[]` does nothing
-%%% After all actions are executed, the service sends a reply.
+%%% After all actions are executed, the service sends a response.
 -type schedule()
     :: tuple(schedule())
     |  [proc_id() | schedule()]